Asifa Akhtar

-Asifa Akhtar is a Pakistani biologist who has made significant contributions to the field of chromosome regulation.
-She is senior group leader and director of the Department of Chromatin Regulation at the Max Planck Institute of Immunobiology and Epigenetics.
-Akhtar was awarded EMBO membership in 2013.
-She became the first international and female vice president of the Max Planck Society's Biology and Medicine Section in July 2020.
+Asifa Akhtar is a Germany-based biologist born in Pakistan, who has made significant contributions to the field of epigenetics, particularly chromatin regulation.
+She is Senior Group Leader and Director of the Department of Chromatin Regulation at the Max Planck Institute of Immunobiology and Epigenetics and Vice President of the Max Planck Society.
+Akhtar was awarded EMBO membership in 2013, membership in the German National Academy of Sciences Leopoldina in 2019, and the Royal Society foreign membership in 2025.
+She has also received the Leibniz Prize in 2021, the International Ellis Island Medal of Honor in 2023, and the Baden-Württemberg Order of Merit in 2026.
+Akhtar became the first international and female vice president of the Max Planck Society's Biology and Medicine Section in July 2020 and was re-elected for a second term in 2023.
+In 2022, Asifa Akhtar was appointed Honorary Professor of the Medical Faculty of the University of Freiburg.

 Academic career

-Originally from Karachi, Pakistan, Asifa Akhtar studied for a BSc in biology at University College London, moving to the Imperial Cancer Research Fund (now part of the Francis Crick Institute) to gain a PhD for studying transcriptional regulation in the lab of Richard Treisman.
-Akhtar's postdoctoral studies in chromatin regulation were carried out in Peter Becker’s lab Germany, at European Molecular Biology Laboratory (EMBL), Heidelberg and the Adolf Butenandt Institute, Munich.
-Akhtar became a group leader at EMBL in 2001, moving to the Max Planck Institute of Immunobiology and Epigenetics, Freiburg in 2009, where she heads the Akhtar lab.
-Akhtar is an editor of the Journal of Cell Science.
-On July 1, 2020, she was elected vice president of the Max Planck Society's Biology and Medicine Section.
+Asifa Akhtar was born in Karachi, Pakistan, and studied biology at University College London.
+She graduated with a BSc in 1993 and took up doctoral studies at the Imperial Cancer Research Fund (now part of the Francis Crick Institute), investigating transcriptional regulation in the lab of Richard Treisman.
+She completed her PhD in 1997.
+Akhtar's postdoctoral studies in chromatin regulation were carried out in Peter Becker's lab at European Molecular Biology Laboratory (EMBL), Heidelberg and the Adolf Butenandt Institute, Munich.
+Akhtar became a Group Leader at EMBL in 2001, moving to the Max Planck Institute of Immunobiology and Epigenetics, Freiburg in 2009, where she heads her own lab in Chromatin Regulation.
+On July 1, 2020, she was elected Vice President of the Max Planck Society's Biology and Medicine Section as the first international woman to ever hold this position.
+In June 2023, Akhtar was re-elected as Vice President for a term of six years.